 Children with epilepsy will need an EEG during the first part of the PET scan.
 Before the scan, the technician will check your child's blood sugar level and inject the tracer through an IV line (a tiny tube inserted in a vein).

 Your child will rest quietly for up to 45 minutes to allow the tracer to settle in the body.
 The EEG will be running at that time.
 Then your child is placed in the PET/MRI scanner.

 Babies and young children are sedated during a PET/MRI scan.
 This means they're given medicine to calm them and let them sleep.
-Your child's heartbeat, breathing, and oxygen levels will be checked the whole time he or she is sedated.
+Your child's heartbeat, breathing, and oxygen levels will be checked the whole time they're sedated.

 What Happens During a PET/MRI Scan?

 A contrast solution might be injected in the IV line during the exam to show certain details.
-Your child will hear loud knocking and buzzing during the study.
-He or she may be able to wear headphones and listen to music.
+The machine makes loud knocking and buzzing noises during the study.
+Your child might be able to wear headphones and listen to music.